hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 =================

 Experimental NotifyMe logic, which works only in some setups.

 Bit more informative Done Status message.

-Avoid UserAgent wrt Fetch request headers (Else Firefox fetch's failed).
+Avoid UserAgent wrt Fetch request headers, else Firefox's fetch fails.
+However nodejs node-fetch wont work without UserAgent.
+Need to add a generic workaround which can handle both cases from same code.